Conobi/cli-marked/README.md

   // Formats the bulletpoints and numbers for lists
   list: function (body, ordered) {/* ... */},

-  // Reflow and print-out width
-  width: 80, // only applicable when reflow is true
-  reflowText: false,

   // Should it prefix headers?
   showSectionPrefix: true,